ProvableHQ/leo/docs/rfc/007-type-aliases.md

 That is, it must be possible to expand all the type aliases away, obtaining an equivalent program without any type aliases.

-Note that the built-in `Self` is a bit like a type alias, standing for the enclosing circuit type;
+Note that the built-in `Self` is a bit like a type alias, standing for the enclosing struct type;
-and `Self` is replaced with the enclosing circuit type during canonicalization.
+and `Self` is replaced with the enclosing struct type during canonicalization.
 Thus, canonicalization could be a natural place to expand user-defined type aliases;
 after all, type aliases introduce multiple ways to denote the same types (and not just via direct aliasing, but also via indirect aliasing, or via aliasing of components),